Introduction

 This list is far from exhaustive, but includes some features that might be decisive in certain scenarios:

-- Built-in i18n with an extensible set of languages (contributions welcome!)
+- Built-in i18n with an extensible set of languages (contributions are welcome!)

 - Extensively typed and documented server API (via OpenAPI specification) and built-in interactive API documentation (via Swagger UI and/or ReDoc), all thanks to FastAPI